Gulf News: History and profile

 Gulf News was first launched in tabloid format on 30 September 1978, but struggled in its early years.
 In November 1984, three UAE businessmen purchased the company and formed Al Nisr Publishing.
 The new owners of the paper were Obaid Humaid Al Tayer, Abdullah Al Rostamani and Juma Al Majid.
 With the death of Abdullah Al Rostamani in 2006, his position on the board is held by a family nominee while the other directors remain.

 Under new ownership, Gulf News was relaunched on 10 December 1985 and was free to the public.
 From February 1986, the public was charged one dirham (US 27 cents) a copy for the Gulf News package which comprised the broadsheet newspaper and a leisure supplement called Tabloid, which also contained classifieds.

 After moving into new premises in 1986, Gulf News began to be distributed to other GCC countries: Bahrain from September 1987; Oman from April 1989; Saudi Arabia from March 1989; and Qatar from April 1989.
 It also became available in Pakistan from August 1988.
 In order to provide better local coverage for its readers, Gulf News opened various bureaus: the Abu Dhabi bureau was opened in 1982; Bahrain bureau in January 1988; Oman bureau in 1989; Manila bureau in August 1990; Al Ain bureau in 1994; Sharjah bureau in May 1995; and the New Delhi bureau in November 1995.

 In November 1995, the width of the paper's broadsheet pages was reduced by four centimetres, to create the new international size of 38 centimetres.
 Al Nisr Publishing became a limited liability company (LLC) with a share capital of Dh15 million on 26 May 1997.

 The first online edition of Gulf News was launched on 1 September 1996.
 The daily launched video news in its online edition in the second part of the 2000s, being among the first in the region.
 It was relaunched in 2025, becoming the first dynamic news website in the UAE.

 From 2008 to December 2024, Abdul Hamid Ahmad was the editor-in-chief of the paper.
-Shyam Krishna has since served as Acting Editor of the newspaper.
+Mark Thompson was appointed editor in chief in September 2025.
+Vijay Vaghela is CEO.
 Regular op-ed contributors to Gulf News include: Uri Avnery, Kuldip Nayar, Faisal Alkasim, Joseph A. Kechichian, Sami Moubayed, Marwan Al Kabalan, Rakesh Mani, Linda S. Heard, Stuart Reigeluth and Wael Al Sayegh.
 Gulf News moved to its present headquarters on Sheikh Zayed Road in April 2000.

 Gulf News changed its format to Berliner on 1 June 2012, being the first Berliner-format daily published in the Arab countries.
 On 2 June 2023, Gulf News in an editorial published on its front page, informed its readers that it will stop its print edition on weekends, starting from 3 June 2023.
 Then editor-in-chief Abdul Hamid Ahmad said that rising costs of paper, ink, logistics and declining advertisement revenue have contributed to this decision.